jnebrera/basketball-broadcaster/README.md

 3. Implement 1 degree of freedom movement (panning)
 4. Smooth the movement using [1€ filter](https://jaantollander.com/post/noise-filtering-using-one-euro-filter/)

-Once we reach this point, it should be easy to make the app work in Google Colab (actually we are using it for validation), enabling parents and clubs to record their games in ultra panoramic format and later process them into 16:9 broadcast ratio while keeping the camera in the action.
+Once we reach this point, it should be easy to make the app work in Google Colab or similar (actually we are using it for validation), enabling parents and clubs to record their games in ultra panoramic format and later process them into a 16:9 broadcast ratio while keeping the camera in the action.
 All this code will be available under AGPL license.

 # Further improvements